blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 # Hadeeths
 - Hadeeths
 	- Incitement against Jews
-		- Sahih Al-Bukhari
+		- Sahih al-Bukhari
 		- Sahih Muslim
 	- Expulsion of Jews and Christians
 		- Sahih Muslim
 			- **1767a (The Book of _Jihad_ and Expeditions, Hadeeth 75):** I will expel the Jews and Christians from the Arabian Peninsula and will not leave any but Muslim.
 	- Fighting Disbelievers
-		- Sahih Al-Bukhari
+		- Sahih al-Bukhari
 			- **392 (Prayers (Salat), Hadeeth 44):** Allah's Messenger (ﷺ) said, "I have been ordered to fight the people till they say: 'None has the right to be worshipped but Allah.'
 And if they say so, pray like our prayers, face our Qibla and slaughter as we slaughter, then their blood and property will be sacred to us and we will not interfere with them except legally and their reckoning will be with Allah."
 	- Demonizing Pictures
-		- Sahih Al-Bukhari
+		- Sahih al-Bukhari
 			- **5957 (Dress, Hadeeth 173):** I purchased a cushion with pictures on it.
 The Prophet (came and) stood at the door but did not enter.
 I said (to him), "I repent to Allah for what (the guilt) I have done."
 He said, "What is this cushion?"
 I said, "It is for you to sit on and recline on."
 He said, "The makers of these pictures will be punished on the Day of Resurrection and it will be said to them, 'Make alive what you have created.'
 Moreover, the angels do not enter a house where there are pictures.'"
 	- Washing Stains
 		- https://old.reddit.com/r/exmuslim/comments/162n43m/what_are_the_worst_disturbing_hadiths_or_facts/jxzv846/ (11 Hadeeths)
 	- Silence means Yes
-		- Sahih Al-Bukhari
+		- Sahih al-Bukhari
 			- **6946 ((Statements made under) Coercion, Hadeeth 7):** I asked the Prophet, "O Allah's Messenger (ﷺ)!
 Should the women be asked for their consent to their marriage?"
 He said, "Yes."
 I said, "A virgin, if asked, feels shy and keeps quiet."
 He said, "Her silence means her consent."
 	- Killing LGB
 		- Sunan Abi Dawud (Hasan Sahih)